FaizanAsifB/tech-trove/README.md

 Tech Trove is a comprehensive e-commerce solution built with Next.js and PostgreSQL, incorporating a powerful CMS for seamless content management and an intuitive interface optimized for browsing and purchasing electronic products.

+Watch the live site [here](https://tech-trove-store.vercel.app/).
+Check it out to see the app in action!

 ## Table of Contents <!-- omit in toc -->

 - [About the project](#about-the-project)